Keyboard shortcuts

 markspec insert requirement docs/requirements.md --print

-markspec format docs/requirements.md
+markspec fmt docs/requirements.md

-markspec validate docs/requirements.md --format json
+markspec check docs/requirements.md --format json

 The markspec-write-loop skill enforces this sequence so agents don’t skip the format or validate steps.